 “Yes, Mary.
-God has shown us grace.”
+God has shown us such grace.”

-“I’m truly happy for you.”
+“I am truly happy for you.”

 “Thank you.”